-My friends and I crave hiking, fishing, cooking, and exploring parks and wilderness areas.
+My name is Andy, my friends and I hike, fish and explore parks and wilderness areas.
 Our philosophy is to travel for shorter periods of time as frequently as possible, all while using local research to keep things new and exciting.
 However, our circumstances limit our travel range to a few hundred kilometres from our home near the Saskatchewan-Manitoba border.
 We also operate on finances somewhere between shoestring and extension-cord-for-a-belt budget.

 This is our story as we explore the breadth of Saskatchewan-Manitoba wilderness.
 From backcountry camping to easily accessed points of interest, we hope to show you the true beauty and potential of Canada's most overlooked region.